AndrewGuard/blog/README.md

-This is the repository for my personal blog.
+This is the repository for my personal blog - www.andrewguard.co